Obstetric fistula: Fistula Fortnight

-The Fistula Fortnight was a two-week initiative that took place from February 21 to March 6, 2005, where fistula experts treated fistula patients for free at four surgical camps in the northern Nigerian states of Kano, Katsina, Kebbi, and Sokoto.
-The initiative was collaborated by many partners such as the federal and state governments of Nigeria, 13 Nigerian fistula surgeons, the Nigerian Red Cross, and UNFPA.
-During the nine-month preparation period, facilities were renovated, equipment were provided, and staff were extensively trained to treat fistula.
-The goals of this initiative were to alleviate the backlog of patients waiting for surgery, provide treatment services at host sites, and to raise awareness for maternal health.
+The Fistula Fortnight was a two-week initiative that took place from February 21 to March 6, 2005.
+There, fistula experts treated fistula patients for free at four surgical camps in the northern Nigerian states of Kano, Katsina, Kebbi, and Sokoto.
+The initiative was collaborated by many partners, such as the federal and state governments of Nigeria, 13 Nigerian fistula surgeons, the Nigerian Red Cross, and UNFPA.
+During the nine-month preparation period, facilities were renovated, equipment was provided, and staff were extensively trained to treat fistula.
+The goals of this initiative were to alleviate the backlog of patients waiting for surgery, provide treatment services at host sites, and raise awareness for maternal health.

 The Fistula Fortnight treated 569 women at no cost, with an 87.8% rate of successful closures.
-Follow-up treatments and services were provided, such as bed rest, analgesics, oral fluids, visual monitoring of urination by nurses, a catheter, catheter removal, and an examination and discharge from the hospital at a minimum of four weeks, with instruction to avoid sexual intercourse.
-The Fistula Fortnight also had preoperative and postoperative counseling provided by nurses and social workers and held health education workshops for fistula patients and their families.
+Follow-up treatments and services were provided, such as bed rest, analgesics, oral fluids, visual monitoring of urination by nurses, a catheter, catheter removal, and an examination and discharge from the hospital at a minimum of four weeks, with instructions to avoid sexual intercourse.
+The Fistula Fortnight also had preoperative and postoperative counseling by nurses and social workers, and held health education workshops for fistula patients and their families.

 Community organizations

-People recovering from a fistula in the postoperative period need support to fully reintegrate into society.
+People recovering from a fistula in the postoperative period need support to achieve full reintegration into society.
 In particular, physical labor is limited in the first year of recovery, so women need alternative ways to earn an income.
 Since poverty is an indirect cause of obstetric fistulae, some community organizations aim to provide postoperative services to enhance the women's socioeconomic situation.
-Delta Survie, located in Mopti, Mali, is a community center that provides skills training and helps women to produce hand-made jewelry to generate income and meet other women while they recover.
+Delta Survie, located in Mopti, Mali, is a community center that provides skills training and helps women to produce handmade jewelry to generate income and meet other women while they recover.
 Another organization, IAMANEH Suisse, identifies Malian fistula patients, facilitates operations for those without the financial means, and helps them access follow-up services to prevent recurrence of fistulae in their subsequent pregnancies.

-Other organizations also help to arrange mission trips for medical personnel to visit countries with women affected by fistulae, perform surgeries, and train local doctors to give medical assistance for fistula patients.
+Other organizations also help arrange mission trips for medical personnel to visit countries with women affected by fistulae, perform surgeries, and train local doctors to give medical assistance for fistula patients.
 The International Organization for Women and Development (IOWD) is one such nonprofit organization.
 The IOWD hosts four to five mission trips per year to provide relief to obstetric fistula patients in West Africa.
 IOWD mission trip members have evaluated thousands of patients at no cost and performed surgeries for over a thousand women.